 The University of Scranton is committed to providing accessible learning and a return on your educational investment.
 For the 10th consecutive year, U.S. News & World Report has listed Scranton among the nation’s “best values.”

-To calculate your estimated total tuition, simply multiply the total number of credit hours by your program’s cost per credit.
-View your program’s Tuition page for more details regarding the cost of your graduate-level education.
+To help fund your degree, we offer resources like military benefits and accept federal student aid for all students who qualify.
+To calculate your estimated total tuition, multiply the total number of credit hours by your program’s cost per credit.

 The University of Scranton’s financial aid professionals will make sure you have the tools you need to make decisions about financing your advanced degree or certificate.
 We’ll guide you through the process of applying for FAFSA, exploring military benefits or navigating your options as an international student — whatever you may need.

 Visit your program’s Tuition page to learn more about tuition costs and your opportunities for financial aid.
 For questions regarding our Stafford Loan, Graduate PLUS Loan or Alternative Loan, you may contact a representative of the appropriate office by using the directory information below.

 Fax: (570) 941-4370

 Fax: (570) 941-7595

 Many employers have tuition reimbursement programs in place to help employees continue their education and reach their full potential.
 When you earn an advanced degree, you can become a greater asset to your organization, putting your new skills to work and assuming new responsibilities.